paperdrip/canvas.arc42/_pages/03-architecture-communication-canvas.md

 <a id="quality"/>
 ### Quality Requirements

-What are the important quality goals and requirements, like data latency, reliability, performance or similar.
-These goals must fulfill stakeholder expectations and met to be considered successful.
+What are the important quality goals and requirements that must fulfill and met to be considered successful?
+Pick the top 3 from the list below and prioritize

 * **Measurable**: The goal must be able to be measured which ensure it meets the desired standards of quality and performance.

+* Uptime Availability
+* Security / Compliance
+* Accuracy
+* Consistency
+* Response Time
+* Throughput
+* Timeliness
+* Latency

 <a id="decisions"/>
 ### Core Architecture Decisions